-Income taxes are very high in the cannabis industry due to the restrictions of Section 280E of the U.S. Internal Revenue Code of 1986, as amended (the "Code").
-The fair value gain or loss on derivative liability has been a large non-cash item on the income statement.
-The measure of income from continuing operations before these two items, in the quarterly table above, is a useful measure.
+Federal corporate income taxes are very high in the cannabis industry due to the restrictions of Section 280E of the U.S Internal Revenue Code.
+Share- based compensation is a large non-cash expense in the current year.
+Therefore, the measure of income from operations (before taxes), adding back share-based compensation is a useful measure.